zhezhouzz/POPL-2027-UnderType/rebuttal/reviews/rebuttal.md

 - Q: Novelty of type system compared with bunched typing, leaving aside the subsumption rules.

 - A: The type and context subsumption rules reflect our semantic foundation (e.g., capability algebra), which elegantly supports using bunched typing to deal with variable entanglement.
 Even without them, we also design a way to combine bunched typing with refinement types by solving the duplicated-variables problem in the context (lines 458 - 462 and lines 491 - 494).
-A more technical part is about control flow: the T-Match rule distinguishes reachable branches and unreachable branches to unify both safety and reachability verification.
+A more technical issue concerns control flow: the T-Match rule distinguishes reachable branches and unreachable branches to unify both safety and reachability verification.

 #### Reviewer C